CIA Requirements for Education

 Proof of Identity

-You must provide proof of identification in the form of your valid official passport, driver’s license, military ID, or national identity card (e.g., a green card).
+You must provide proof of identification, such as a valid official passport, driver’s license, military ID, or national identity card (e.g., a green card).

 Eligibility Period